CSA-RH/rosa-hcp-fast-deploy/README.md

 - Create the VPC;
 - Create your ROSA **HCP** Cluster with a minimal configuration (2 workers/Single-AZ; 3 workers/Multi-AZ).

-Including its related VPC, It takes approximately 15 minutes to create/destroy an HCP cluster.
+Including its related VPC, it takes approximately 15 minutes to create/destroy an HCP cluster.

 Here is an on overview of the [default cluster specifications](https://docs.openshift.com/rosa/rosa_hcp/rosa-hcp-sts-creating-a-cluster-quickly.html#rosa-sts-overview-of-the-default-cluster-specifications_rosa-hcp-sts-creating-a-cluster-quickly).